 The grand hotelier opens on the white sands of Baie Longue on the French side of the Dutch-French island, with private villas and the biggest wine cellar in the Caribbean.
 (February)

 The island will sparkle a little brighter with Rosewood's revitalization of the fabled property shuttered indefinitely after Hurricane Irma.
-On deck: brand-new villas, private pools, and beachfront dining.
-(Spring)
+On deck: 66 rooms and suites, private pools, and beachfront dining.
+(Summer/Fall)

 Rosewood Sao Paulo, Brazil